open-telemetry/opentelemetry-android/README.md

 - If you see runtime errors related to Java 8 interfaces and classes, make sure you have enabled `coreLibraryDesugaring` per the official Android [documentation][desugar].
-- Please report any bugs either here as a Github issue, or with official Splunk support channels.
+- Report any bugs either here as a Github issue, or with official Splunk support channels.

 ## Sample Application